 But those vows weren't official until shortly after midnight Tuesday morning, when Foster and Thibodeaux and 27 other same-sex couples legally married in Osceola County, Florida, the second in a wave of Florida counties issuing the licenses after US District Court Judge Robert Hinkle officially lifted a stay postponing the reversal of Florida's 2008 ban on same-sex marriage."It's peace of mind," Foster, 39, told me.
 "If one of us is in the hospital, the visitation rights thing is big.
 The state recognizes us as—" Thibodeaux cut him off: "It's real!"

 Inside the Osceola County Courthouse , the office turned marriage hall hummed in anticipation.
 Security guards seemed happy to be working past midnight on a weekday.
-Outside, friends held signs in support of same-sex marriage, silently competing with about 20 protesters whose signs displayed messages like "Marriage = 1 Man + 1 Woman" and "Sodom and Gomorrah."
+Outside, friends held signs in support of same-sex marriage, silently competing with about 20 protesters whose signs displayed messages like "God says male and female should be married" and "Sodom and Gomorrah."

 "What they're doing is sin," Osceola resident Barbara Jones said.
 "What they're doing, God hates."
 Complaining to me about what she sees as a recent decline of the American society, Jones said she worries about her six grandchildren's fate in a world where gays can marry.Inside the courthouse, Osceola County clerk of court Armando Ramírez, a supporter of gay rights, led a packed room in a 10-second countdown before Osceola County Commissioner Cheryl Grieb and longtime partner Patti Daugherty became the commissioner and her wife.